VictorLavalle/Java-Academy/Week3/Projects/Springboot REST + Unit Testing/REST-API-Testing/README.md

 # Unit Testing For REST API
-Tests Automaticos para SICEI
+Automated Test for the REST API project

 Instrucciones:

-- Instalar maven
+- Install maven
-- Moverse a la carpeta del proyecto
+- Move to the project folder
 - `mvn clean test`
-- Revisar el HTML `target/site/surefire-report.html` para los resultados
+- Check the HTML `target/site/surefire-report.html` to see the results